The 7-day audit — what’s in it, page by page

 - ·Use it as a board document for a quarterly review.
 The executive summary maps cleanly to a leadership conversation.

-if any of this is your week
+If any of this is your week

 Start with the 7-day audit.